OpenGVLab/Multitask-Model-Selector/README.md

   If you need to use other baselines such as LogME, you can use the **metric parameter** to replace, here we provide LogME, TransRate, LEEP, NLEEP and other common baseline

+# Contact
+It you have any questions, you can email Fanqing Meng with mengfanqing33@gmail.com